imagej/imagej.github.io/pages/ImageJ.md

 ## History

-The first imaging program that  developed, starting in the late 70s, was called simply "Image".
+The first imaging program that {% include Person content="Rasband" %}
+developed, starting in the late 70s, was called simply "Image".
 It was written in Pascal, ran on PDP-11 minicomputers and ran in only 64KB of memory\!
 Rasband started work on the second, [NIH Image](NIH_Image "wikilink"), in 1987 when the Mac II became available.
 Rasband was a Mac enthusiast, and the Mac II had card slots just like the PDP-11.
 Rasband started work on ImageJ in 1997, when Java was becoming popular.
 Rasband was intrigued by the idea of creating a version of NIH Image that would "run anywhere", including as an applet in Web browsers.

 ## Timeline